 - Doesn’t matter who is doing the sacada:

 - Flexion of hip and knee in your base leg (without moving!)

 - Show her the direction you want her to go (just intention, don’t tug on her or she’ll step too soon!)

 - Drive off your base, letting your body move her so that you step at the same time.

 - For a mark’s sacada, be sure to lead her direction a big step and away from you, before going.

-- For a revel’s sacada, give her the direction, but don’t tug on her with your arms, let the energy of your step, moving away from her, provide the energy for hers.
+- For a revel’s sacada, give her the direction, but don’t tug on her with your arms, let the power of your step, moving away from her, provide the power for hers.
 If you pull on her with your arms, she’ll step too soon.

 - Crashing: check that the geometry of your step is at least 90 degrees.

 - Mark feels rushed: check to see that the revel is making a lot of temporal space in projection before moving.

 - Not stepping at the same time: Extend the time of projection before stepping.

-- Lackluster or rough: Put more energy into the flexion before your step and relax your shoulder joints to accommodate the movement.
+- Lackluster or rough: Put more power into the flexion before your step and relax your shoulder joints to accommodate the movement.

 - Chicho says that regardless of whether it’s a leader or follower’s sacada, the follower’s step should be linear, and the leader’s step and body slightly curve around her.